trinaisartsy/github.io/README.md

 ==============
 A portfolio website built from Jekyll.
 Based on [photorama](https://sunbliss.github.io/photorama/ "Photorama Demo"), heavily modified.

-## Why not github pages?

-We could have gotten away with github pages except for with all the images we needed a way to thumbnail them.
-There was just no way to do it there, and we didn't want to rely on some goofy CDN solution or the like.
-Besides, pagination, tags, categories are now within our grasp.

 ## Local Development

 There's some work you just can't do on the web, for this we must build the site locally:

-Very simple...

 ```
 $ bundle install